facebook/winterfell/README.md

 * Not included in the table, the time it takes to verify proofs in all benchmarks above is between 2 ms and 6 ms using a single CPU core.
 * As can be seen from the table, with STARKs, we can dynamically trade off proof size, proof security level, and proving time against each other.

 Let's benchmark another example.
 This time our computation will consist of verifying many Lamport+ signatures (see [example](examples/#LamportPlus-signatures)).
-This is a much more complication computation.
+This is a much more complicated computation.
 For comparison, execution trace for Rescue hash chain requires only 4 columns, but for Lamport+ signature verification we use 22 columns.
 The table below shows benchmarks for verifying different numbers of signatures on the same 8-core machine (at 123-bit security level).

 | # of signatures | Trace time | Proving time | Prover RAM | Proof size | Verifier time |
 | --------------- | :--------: | :----------: | :--------: | :--------: | :-----------: |